15-440/website/index.md

 ## Note regarding waitlist

 If you are on the waitlist, we encourage you to attend the first few classes.
 Typically there is a lot of churn in enrollment in the beginning of the semester.
-It is likely that the waitlist will get cleared in the initial few weeks.
+It is possible that the waitlist will clear somewhat in the initial few weeks.
 Of course, this cannot be guaranteed since it depends on other enrolled students dropping the course.

 ## Course Information